While working on @general-dexterity/cube-records

 }

-Now the library can extract type-safe cube names and fields:
+The library extracts type-safe cube names and fields:

 type CubeRecordName = keyof CubeRecordMap;